chthve/chthve/README.md

 ### I'm Charles-Thibault, Full Stack Developer 👐
 <br />
 - 🤩 Open Source project enthusiast

 - 🎧 Currently working at [Ongaku](https://github.com/ritammv/ongaku) a music sharing plateform !
 Go check it out

-- 🥦 Stay sustainable in my life & in my code
+- 🥦 Sustainable in my life & in my code

 - 👀 Here is my [LinkedIn](https://www.linkedin.com/in/chthve/) if you want to know more about me

 <br />